2023 Boston College Eagles football team: Outgoing transfers

-Boston College lost 7 players to the NCAA transfer portal.
+Boston College lost 13 players to the NCAA transfer portal.

 Incoming transfers

-Boston College received nine players from the college football transfer portal.
+Boston College received 10 players from the college football transfer portal.

 Schedule

 Boston College and the ACC announced the 2023 football schedule on January 30, 2023.
 The 2023 season will be the conference's first season since 2004 that its scheduling format just includes one division.
 The new format sets Boston College with three set conference opponents, while playing the remaining ten teams twice in an (home and away) in a four–year cycle.
-The Eagles three set conference opponents for the next four years is; Miami (FL), Pittsburgh, and Syracuse.
+The Eagles three set conference opponents for the next four years was; Miami (FL), Pittsburgh, and Syracuse, though this annual opponent structure was abandoned after just one season due to conference expansion.